Everyone Thriving – Exploring Possibilities, 2026

 health care professionals adding their voices to the role they play in vocational rehabilitation

-We are delighted that this year’s event will include guest speakers Jess Hare, Principal Clinical Psychologist, Spinal Cord Injuries – East of England and Mo Belal, Consultant Urological Surgeon at Queen Elizabeth Hospital Birmingham.
+We were delighted that this year’s event included guest speakers Jess Hare, Principal Clinical Psychologist, Spinal Cord Injuries – East of England and Mo Belal, Consultant Urological Surgeon at Queen Elizabeth Hospital Birmingham.

 Dr Jess Hare is a Clinical Psychologist working with patients in the early stages of spinal cord injury in the East of England.
 Since qualifying in 2015 she has worked with issues around psychological wellbeing in a number of adult and paediatric health specialties, joining the East of England Spinal Cord Injury ‘Hubs’ in 2022.
 She is interested in principles from Acceptance and Commitment Therapy and Compassion Focussed Therapy in the context of spinal cord injury.
 Outside work she is mostly occupied with the joy and chaos of wrangling two feisty children.